Ttopiac/CSCI3104_Recitation101_Spring23/README.md

 # CSCI3104_Recitation201_Fall22
-This is a space for CSCI3104 Algorithm, recitation section 201, on 2022 Fall.
+This is a space for CSCI3104 Algorithm, recitation section 101, on 2023 Spring.
 No matter you are one of us or not, you are more than welcome to review the materials.
 Thank you!